 Also, the three All-Star resorts share Disney busing options which can make the post-park ride back to the hotel a little longer and certainly less kid friendly.
 Still, they come with neat themed pools sans a water slide.

-Nothing to add.
-Ranked here because I think the kids like Disney’s movie theming better.
+Movies is ranked here because I think the kids like Disney’s movie theming better.

 Also, it should be noted that families of five won’t be able to stay in a single room at the value-level hotels and will need a hotel that offers a family suite.